Cancer. Heart disease. Stroke. Alzheimer’s disease. Diabetes. Arthritis. Irritable bowel syndrome (IBS). Allergies.

-For this study, researchers followed over 10,000 men and women from 1987 and 2003, and found that those consuming the most pro-inflammatory diet had a 53 percent higher risk of mortality during the course of the study, compared to those who had the most anti-inflammatory diet.
+For this study, researchers followed more than 10,000 men and women from 1987 and 2003 and found that those consuming the most pro-inflammatory diet had a 53 percent higher risk of mortality during the course of the study, compared to those who had the most anti-inflammatory diet.

 Another 2016 study of over 37,000 women found similar results, in that those who ate a more pro-inflammatory diet were more likely to die from cancer, cardiovascular disease, and chronic obstructive pulmonary disease (COPD).

 Foods that encourage inflammation include fast food, high-sugar foods, fried foods, foods with trans-fats, refined flour foods like white bread and white pasta, artificial sweeteners, artificial additives, “bad” saturated fats (like those in chips and pizza), and processed meats.

 A number of studies have shown that “good” fats, can help fight chronic inflammation.
 We have significant research on omega-3 fatty acids, in particular, showing that they can reduce inflammation in the body.

 In fact, these fatty acids are so effective that they work just as well as anti-inflammatory drugs in some cases.
 Researchers followed 250 patients with neck and back pain for about 75 days.
 These patients were asked to take 1,200 mg of omega-3 essential fatty acids (EFAs) in a fish oil supplement and then were asked to fill out a questionnaire after the study period was over.